XIIIDCX/XIIIDCX/README.md

 * 🌍  I'm based in Szczecin / Poland
 * ✉️  You can contact me at [xiiidcx@gmail.com](mailto:xiiidcx@gmail.com)
-* 🧠  I'm learning TypeScript, React and Qwik
+* 🧠  I'm learning TypeScript and React
 * 🤝  I'm open to collaborating on web development
 * ⚡  I am a guitarist, but unfortunately not very good one...